Hsong5201314/Digital_Twin_stress-test_environment/README.md

 By utilizing a Canonical Coupled Oscillator Simulation environment based on a LightGCN backbone and the yelp_sample_conflict dataset, this setup serves as a proxy for complex physical systems governed by competing constraints (e.g., conflicting forces in molecular dynamics or fluid simulations).

 This introduction is described based on the content and structure of EPT.
-The digital twin stress test has been later organized into Digital_Twin_Stress-Test-V1.1, which integrates both EPT and RQ4 modules.
+The digital twin stress test has been later organized into Digital_Twin_Stress-Test-V1.1, which incorporates the revised EPT and RQ4 modules.
 See the README.md inside this folder for full details.

 ## 🔬 Theoretical Background